flexera-public/policy_engine_training/18_local_js/README.md

 }
 ```

 That's it for now.
-Please proceed to [Lesson 19](https://github.com/flexera-public/policy_engine_training/blob/main/18_local_js/README.md) for more information on how to learn about the policy engine and policy template language.
+Please proceed to [Lesson 19](https://github.com/flexera-public/policy_engine_training/blob/main/19_go_template/README.md) to learn more about Go template syntax.